-A myomectomy, derived from the words myoma (fibroid) and ectomy (to remove), is simply defined as the removal of fibroids from the uterus.
-When a woman wishes to preserve the ability to bear children and suffers from fibroids, a myomectomy is the preferred procedure as it preserves the uterus as opposed to a hysterectomy.
+A myomectomy, derives from the words myoma (fibroid) and ectomy (to remove).
+It is the removal of fibroids from the uterus.
+When a woman wishes to preserve the ability to bear children and has fibroids, a myomectomy is usually the best option as it preserves the uterus.

 What are fibroids and where do they grow in the uterus?

 Fibroids are benign fibrous tumors that grow in the muscle layers of the uterus.
 They can also be called myomas or leiomyoma.
 It is a common misconception that fibroids are cancerous.
 They are not.
 While considered tumors (swollen masses) fibroids are benign (non-cancerous) growths that develop in the uterine muscle.
 They can grow within the wall of the uterus (myometrium), outside the wall of the uterus, and on a stalk.
 There are different types of fibroids according to their location.